handav/twitter-bots/12-audiobot/README.md

-Timidity must be installed on the system before this lesson.
+Timidity must be installed on the system before this lesson:

 brew install timidity

-In the final bot lesson, we'll create an audio file composed based on a tweet that mentions us.
+For our final bot, we'll create an audio file composed based on a tweet that mentions us.
 Because Twitter only supports uploading audio in video form, we'll learn how to create a video from the MIDI file and post it to Twitter.

 For more exciting things you can do with Natural Language Processing, see the course on Natural: https://egghead.io/courses/natural-language-processing-in-javascript-with-natural